WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 ### 3.12 DenyPermissionAction

-The party evaluating the permission request does not grant the permission, and sends the requesting party a notice of the denial.
+The party evaluating the permission request does not grant the permission and sends the requesting party a notice of the denial.
 This `Action` inherits from schema.org's `RejectAction`.

 There is not currently an example of this action in the scenarios in Section 2 of this document.